Skip to main content

 E-commerce accounts are prioritized targets because they lead directly to financial gain for attackers.
 The tactic of purchasing expensive items through hijacked accounts and having them shipped to resale destinations is well known.
 There are also cases where credit card information stored in accounts is extracted and used fraudulently on other sites.

 The most common attack method is credential stuffing, which uses email and password combinations leaked from other services.
-According to Akamai's research, credential stuffing attacks against the e-commerce industry exceed 10 billion per year, making it the most targeted sector across all industries.
-As of 2025, this trend continues, with Akamai's latest reports indicating that attacks on the e-commerce industry are further increasing.
+The e-commerce industry is one of the most frequently targeted sectors for credential stuffing, and such attacks continue to occur on a large scale.
 If you reuse the same password across multiple e-commerce sites, a single service breach directly leads to the compromise of all your e-commerce accounts.
 Behind the success of this attack is the reality that password reuse remains widespread.
-According to Security.org's 2024 survey, approximately 65% of internet users reported using the same password across multiple services.

 A common misconception is thinking "major e-commerce sites are safe," but attackers target individual users' credentials, not the site's systems.
 No matter how robust the site's security is, password reuse renders those defenses useless.